Skip to main content

 If the user ignores the presented completions and continues writing, this automatically corrects the LLM in the usual way: those completions were not likely after all, and should not have been predicted; and vice-versa if the user does accept a completion.
 Nothing special need be done, merely the usual text-insertion recorded.

 • Copying/pasting: cut/copy/paste, in the simple familiar form and the more powerful forms supported by text editors (like Emacs’s kill-ring and registers), are the most common tasks after typing.
-In most cases, a few keystrokes is enough to specify everything, and involving a LLM would not help.
+In most cases, a few keystrokes is enough to specify everything, and involving an LLM would not help.

 In more complex cases, of the sort that one might make heavy use of registers to store multiple different copied pieces of text while pasting them at various times, powerful text completion can provide the same functionality: the user ‘cuts’ several pieces of text (without any explicit decision about register storage), creating discrete atomic sections of text in the log, and then types the first word or two, and accepts a tab-completion of the rest of it from the LLM.
 This avoids the cognitive overhead of naming and remembering and specifying individual registers.

 • Abbreviations/templates: another common text editor power user feature is various sorts of ‘text expansion’: typing an acronym might expand out into the full spelled-out word or phrase, or an ID might expand out to some template like a form letter.
-These are generally subsumed by a LLM doing ordinary text-completion with sufficiently literal access to history, especially if the user made a habit of typing an ID or keyword first before the rote text.
+These are generally subsumed by an LLM doing ordinary text-completion with sufficiently literal access to history, especially if the user made a habit of typing an ID or keyword first before the rote text.

 • Auto-Links: one of the greatest hassles of densely hyperlinked text is simply adding relevant links.
 Auto-linking is one of the annoying problems where past automated methods aren’t quite smart enough to make it work without a lot of effort, but doing it manually is both too easy & too hard.
 Each link has to be recalled & looked up, stressing fallible memory.
 A website like English Wikipedia can count on editors using specialized link-adding tools, but not a personal wiki.
 It is also not as simple as setting up regexp/URL pairs, as that will often misfire (or fail to fire), and even when all the text hits are valid, result in over-linking as well—usually, one only wants the first instance linked, well, unless the first instance is distant in the text or a reader might not have noticed it, in which case maybe one wants some later instances as well, depending on the context…

-However, a LLM can easily memorize the full set of hyperlinks a user ever writes, and it can easily understand subtle contextual rules like ‘link the first one only—usually’.
+However, an LLM can easily memorize the full set of hyperlinks a user ever writes, and it can easily understand subtle contextual rules like ‘link the first one only—usually’.
 And link prediction is simply a subset of text prediction.

 2. Spellcheck is automatically learned by logs of the user running spellcheck or simply editing erroneous words.